Are you guilty of making these job search mistakes while trying to land a position? If you are, your success may have come to a grinding halt.

 Sending out your resume blindly without conducting a little research could result in your resume becoming lost or discarded.

-Double check the job posting for instructions regarding where to send your application materials.
+Double-check the job posting for instructions regarding where to send your application materials.
 Districts may require you to submit your information via a website.
-This is a common process.
+This is a typical process.

 8. Not Preparing for the Interview

 Preparing for your interview may take a small investment in time, but it will make all the difference.
 Good interview preparation will also help you combat nerves.
-Before you attend your interview, you should research the prospective school and school district.
+Before attending your interview, research the prospective school and school district.
 Find out the size of the school, key objectives and mission, and any recent news.